jayesh68/Robot-Perception-Projects/Project2/README.md

-1. The python code to run problem1 for the histogra equalization is hist_eq.py.
+1.The python code to run problem1 for the histogra equalization is hist_eq.py.

-2. The python code to run problem2 on dataset1 is dataset1.py.
+2.The python code to run problem2 on dataset1 is dataset1.py.

-3. The python code to run problem2 on the challenge video is challenge_video.py
+3.The python code to run problem2 on the challenge video is challenge_video.py.

-4. The PDF file of the report for the project is project2_report.pdf.
+4.The PDF file of the report for the project is project2_report.pdf.

 hist_eq.py performs the histogram equalization on the provided video.